 Clinical Development Program

 Reata initiated a Phase 1 clinical trial in January 2017 to evaluate the safety, tolerability, and pharmacokinetic profile of RTA 901 in healthy adult volunteers.
 The trial is designed in two parts, part one with single ascending doses and part two with multiple ascending doses.
-Part one is enrolling up to 56 healthy subjects randomized in a 3:1 ratio to receive a single dose of RTA 901 or placebo, respectively.
-Part two will enroll approximately 30 healthy subjects to be randomized in a 4:1 ratio to receive RTA 901 or placebo, respectively.
+Part one is enrolling up to 56 healthy subjects in up to 7 groups of 8 who are randomized in a 3:1 ratio to receive a single dose of RTA 901 or placebo, respectively.
+Part two will enroll approximately 30 healthy subjects in up to 3 groups of 10 who will be randomized in a 4:1 ratio to receive RTA 901 or placebo, respectively.
 Reata plans to complete the trial and report data in the second half of 2017.
-If the Phase 1 clinical trial of RTA 901 supports further development, the company plans to follow it with a Phase 2 clinical trial of RTA 901 for the treatment of an orphan neurological indication or diabetic neuropathy.

 - Fan et al. Function of cytosolic chaperones in Tom70-mediated mitochondrial import.
 Protein Pept Lett; 18(2) 122-31.